hapax/hapax.github.io/assets/reality.md

 things, the shells and pebbles on the beach, we may, like Newton, stumble onto deeper truths in that undiscovered sea.

-But one of these deep truths is that everything is interesting, including the pebbles and shells and ordinary things.
+But maybe one of these deep truths is that *everything is interesting*, including the pebbles and shells and ordinary things.
 This is one of the perks of being a scientist; you are part of a human-operated scheme for turning the universe into a fractal of